StarTux/Decorator/README.md

 - `/dec cancel` - Cancel the currently ongoing decoration attempt.
 - `/dec info` - Dump some progress info.
 - `/dec fake` - Spawn in a fake player.
 This is usually not required.
+- `/dec players` - List players along with some related information.

 ## Permissions
 There is only one permission node for this plugin.